marina-fares/CS50_project1/README.md

 #Description

-you can register for your website and then log in using your username and password. then you will be able to search for books, leave reviews for individual books, and see the reviews made by other people.
+you can register for your website and then log in using your username and password. then you will be able to search for books, leave reviews for individual books, and see the reviews made by other people.<br/>

-#files
+#files<br/>
 .
 ├── static/css                   # all css files<br/>
 │    ├── book.css<br/>